-We will install VerdictDB (using PyVerdict), create a connection, and issue a simple query through VerdictDB.
-In this Quickstart Guide, we will use an MySQL database for VerdictDB’s backend database.
-See How to Connect for the examples of connecting to other databases.
+We will install VerdictDB’s Python interface, ingest data (i.e., create another special copy of your existing table), and issue a simple query to VerdictDB.
+In this Quickstart Guide, we will use MySQL for VerdictDB’s backend database.

 - Miniconda for Python 3.7: You can locally install miniconda by following the instructions on this page.

 - Test Data (TPC-H 1G): Please follow the instructions on this page.

 Install PyVerdict as follows.
 If you are using locally-installed miniconda, PyVerdict will also be locally installed.

 Now, you can import PyVerdict as a regular module and check its version.
 Note that PyVerdict’s version number has no relationship with the version of core VerdictDB library.

 import pyverdict pyverdict.__version__ # prints pyverdict version pyverdict.__verdictdb_version__ # prints the core VerdictDB version verdict = pyverdict.mysql('localhost', 'root', 'password') # make a connection verdict.sql('show schemas') # retrieves schemas

 This examples assumes that the